kevinctofel/Gatsby/posts/so-my-new-desktop-pc-was-delivered-in-a-padded-envelope.md

 S﻿o far, the Beelink is doing everything I want or need to do in my office on a desktop.
 I have all of my coding tools installed (Node, VS Code, Git, etc...) and they work as expected.
 I'll be testing a podcast recording later this week.
 However, I've been using Audacity to record my podcasts for 17 years so I don't anticipate any issues using it here.

+P﻿erhaps best of all?
+This desktop PC is nearly dead silent!
+I can barely hear the fan, even when doing some computational heavy tasks.
+Love it!

 ## Y﻿es you could use this as a gaming PC but...

 J﻿ust for kicks, I did load up Steam and a few games.
 I was curious.
 And the results were about what I expected.
 To get a consistent 30fps in either The Witcher 3 or Shadow of the Tomb Raider, I had to dial down the resolution and settings quite a bit.
 But on a budget, these games don't look half bad and they're certainly playable.
 I won't get into benchmarks and performance for other games because plenty of folks have already done that.
 [Here's a good video overview](https://youtu.be/x4a3QDZLbvM) from that perspective.